ethan-chang-nmc/ethan-chang-nmc.github.io/README.md

 - 👯 I’m looking to collaborate on any cool projects related to machine learning!
 <!-- - 🤔 I’m looking for help with nothing at the moment!-->
 - 💬 Ask me about anything!
-- 📫 How to reach me: etchang949@gmail.com
+- 📫 How to reach me: ethanc@wustl.edu
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like skiing!
 <!-- **ethan-chang-nmc/ethan-chang-nmc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->